linda-seiter/cmsc115_2252/week3/week3_lesson.md

 | true      | false            | 5-11, 14 |
 | false     |                  | 5-8, 17  |

-For each decision point, there should be at least one test that covers the `true` branch and one that covers the `false` branch.
-We need a minimum of three tests to achieve 100% branch coverage for the two decision points based on the nested structure.
+For each decision, there should be at least one test that covers the `true` branch and one that covers the `false` branch.
+Three tests are required to achieve 100% decision coverage for the nested structure:

 | Test | Input   | Expected Output  | Actual Output    | Path     | isWeekend | temperature < 50 | Status |
 | ---- | ------- | ---------------- | ---------------- | -------- | --------- | ---------------- | ------ |